-When assembling this Monte Cristo sandwich recipe, you can either choose to trim the crusts from your bread or leave them intact.
+You can either choose to trim the crusts from your bread or leave them intact.
 Most brioche and challah loaves have soft enough crusts that they don’t detract from the texture of the fried sandwich.
 In my experience, leaving these crusts on also makes the sandwich sturdier in the pan.

 If you’re using a bread with a particularly heavy or crusty exterior, trimming the sandwich should be considered.

-Frying and Serving a Monte Cristo Sandwich
+Frying and Serving the Sandwich

 As you eat the sandwich, you can either drizzle the jelly over the top, or dip it into the bowl with each bite.
 If that isn’t the ultimate sweet and savory bite, I don’t know what is!